Here you learn ...

 Are religious marriages possible in Germany?

-Are marriages with minors recognized in Germany?
+Are marriages of minors recognised in Germany?

-Are multiple marriages also recognized in Germany?
+Are multiple marriages also recognised in Germany?

 No. In practice, the registry offices insist on a passport.
-However, according to the Civil Status Ordinance, proof of nationality (e.g. as a certificate) is sufficient.
+However, according to the Ordinance on Civil Status, proof of nationality (e.g. as a certificate) is sufficient.

 - Settlement permit

-- EU permanent residence permit/European settlement permit
+- EU long-term residence permit/European settlement permit

 - Residence permit for researchers